Claire-Potter/Belle-Musique-Studio/README.md

 For this project, the main aim is to create a transactional platform to assist a user through the subscription purchase process and the product purchase process.
 Secondary to that is to provide the user with the necessary information required to be able to make their decision around what lessons to enroll in and what subscription type would be best for them.
 The Music Store will be set up to be able to provide all of the necessary tools to music students for their lessons as well as to increase overall revenue.
 Every opportunity for internal advertisement will be taken to promote lessons, student showcases and the store.
 The website will be designed to render successfully across all screen sizes and platforms.
 Accessibility requirements will be considered and addressed.
 Apart from the default Django Admin centre, which is best utilised from a laptop/computer, the design has been completed for mobile first.

 In order to create a streamline navigation menu, a My Account section has been added as a dropdown sub-menu.
-This section will include the options to Register / Login or Logout, Access to the User Profile and for staff access to site admin, product and lesson maintenance and student showcase form.
+This section will include the options to Register / Login or Logout and access to the User Profile.
+An Admin dropdown has been added for staff access to site admin, product and lesson maintenance and student showcase form.

 To provide an overview of the business, including it's purpose and owner information, an About page has been included.
 A user can easily scroll down the page to read the various information sections, a useful return to top icon has been included to easily return to the top of the page.